Allan891/Allan891/README.md

       (Pong game / with C).

-      (Program to find shortest rail-way between two stations for the EU-network rail-way/ with Java).
+      (Program to find shortest railway between two stations for the EU-network railway/ with Java).

       (ATM-machine / with Prolog).